What Is the Purpose of Sampling in Research?

 As it turns out, there is.

 Instead of contacting every person in the population, researchers can answer most questions by sampling people.
-In fact, sampling is what the Census Bureau does in order to gather detailed information about the population such as the average household income, the level of education people have, and the kind of work people do for a living.
+In fact, sampling is what the Census Bureau does to gather other information like the average household income, the level of education people have, and the kind of work people do for a living.
 But what, exactly, is sampling, and how does it work?

 At its core, a research sample is like any other sample: It's a small piece or part of something that represents a larger whole.

-So, just like the sample of glazed salmon you eat at Costco or the double chocolate brownie ice cream you taste at the ice cream shop, behavioral scientists often gather data from a small group (a sample) as a way to understand a larger whole (a population).
-Even when the population being studied is as large as the U.S.—about 330 million people—researchers often need to sample just a few thousand people in order to understand everyone.
+So, just like the sample of glazed salmon you eat at Costco or the double chocolate brownie ice cream you taste at the ice cream shop, behavioral scientists often gather data from a small group (a sample) to understand a larger whole (a population).
+The process of selecting this sample, known as a sampling technique, can take many forms.
+Even when the population being studied is as large as the U.S., researchers only need to sample just a few thousand people to understand everyone.

-Now, you may be asking yourself how that works.
+Now, you may be wondering how that works.
 How can researchers accurately understand hundreds of millions of people by gathering data from just a few thousand of them?
 Your answer comes from Valery Ivanovich Glivenko and Francesco Paolo Cantelli.

 “Ok.
 That's great,” you say.
 But what does it mean to randomly sample people, and how does a researcher do that?